tjelvar-olsson/tjelvar-olsson.github.io/_drafts/string-processing.md

 *Warning: only use regular expression as a last resort!*

-A good rule of thumb is to always try to use regular string operations to implement the desired functionality and only switch to regular expressions when the code implemented using regular string operations becomes more difficult to understand than the equivalent regular expression.
+A good rule of thumb is to always try to use string operations to implement the desired functionality and only switch to regular expressions when the code implemented using these become more difficult to understand than the equivalent regular expression.

 To use regular expressions in Python we need to import the `re` module.